-The average 30-year fixed rate mortgage sits at 6.95%, double what it was this time last year.
+The average 30-year fixed-rate mortgage sits at 6.33%, more than double what it was this time last year.

-If you already own a home and have a fixed-rate mortgage then the raise won’t immediately impact you.
-But if you have a variable rate, you may see a difference.
-And if you’re looking to buy now, you’ve already lost a significant amount of buying power.
+If you have a fixed-rate mortgage then the raise won’t immediately impact you.
+But if you are lucky enough to have a variable rate, you may see a difference.
+Looking to buy now?
+You’ve likely already lost some buying power, due to the raised rates.

 “For every percent that the rate goes up, there's about a half a million less people qualifying for a home,” says John Mallett, president of Main Street Mortgage, a mortgage broker in Ventura County, California.